Skip to main content

 There might be a whole host of other birds in the winter flock, such as blue tits, great tits, coat tits, treecreepers, nuthatches and, if you're really lucky, maybe a goldcrest or even a willow tit or marsh tit.
 Other birds you can hear singing from trees include the robin, blackbird and song thrush.

-Stepping out at night from your home, you might hear the calls of redwings keeping in contact with each other in the dark as they migrate across the country, or a tawny owl setting out a breeding territory.
+Stepping out at night from your home, you might hear the winter wildlife sounds of redwings keeping in contact with each other in the dark as they migrate across the country, or a tawny owl setting out a breeding territory.
 If we have any snow, you will undoubtedly see the bolshy fieldfares dive-bombing the redwings and blackbirds to get the best hawthorn berries.
 Keep an eye and an ear our for a big migratory thrush, with a grey head and rump, and a chack-chack call.

-Our sense of smell is heightened in warmer weather, but there are still areas of interest in the winter, particularly where a good crop of apples has fallen on the ground and started to stew, releasing that fresh apple smell for a while until they start bletting.
+Our sense of smell is heightened in warmer weather.
+But there are still areas of interest in the winter, particularly where a good crop of apples has fallen on the ground and started to stew, releasing that fresh apple smell for a while until they start bletting.

 A blackbird enjoying fallen fruit A blackbird enjoying fallen fruit

 There is nothing like the sight of birds feasting on fallen apples on a cold winters day then going home to warm apple pie.
-The Trust is working hard to give more people access to fruit trees, so that they can increase their intake of these healthy snacks, even if you do put them in a pie.

 Did you know the first apple trees were selected by bears?
 Focusing on the larger, more tasty fallen fruit and germinating it as they went along.
-This lead to trees producing much larger apples over time, catching the eye of early human settlers who went on to cultivate these trees, resulting in today's modern varieties.
+This led to trees producing much larger apples over time, catching the eye of early human settlers who went on to cultivate these trees, resulting in today's modern varieties.

 Hawthorn berries become obvious as the leaves drop off.
 They are edible, but lack the taste and size of an apple, and are best left for the birds and small mammals that really need them to get through the winter.
 Remember never to eat anything if you are not 100% sure of its identity and edibility, as there are many fruits and berries out there that can cause you harm if you don't get it right.